drewlamur/snow-sync/README.md

 guard -i
 ```

-Note: if the sync directory is deleted after a previous sync, reset the credential configs in the configs.yml so they can be re-encrypted
+**Note:** if the sync directory is deleted after a successful sync, reset the credential configs in the configs.yml so they can be re-encrypted on the next sync

 ## Running the Tests